Q: In advocating an approach to recovery from alcoholism that is “secular” and “not religious,” are you asserting that A.A. is religious?

 –Warburton v.
 Underwood, 2 F.Supp.2d 306 (W.D.N.Y.
 1998) (finding that the emphasis placed on God, spirituality, and faith in a Higher Power by twelve-step programs such as AA and NA supports a determination that the programs are religious.)

 Q: A.A.’s Tenth Tradition states that A.A. “has no opinion on outside issues.”
 Aren’t the opinions of certain judges that A.A. is religious an “outside issue?”

 A: They are not an outside issue if members of Alcoholics Anonymous and A.A. groups agree with those legal opinions and are willing to act on them.
+A.A. ignores or denies the well-reasoned and unbiased professional opinions of large numbers of some of A.A.’s best friends only at its peril.
 For more, see the Judicial Outreach page on this website.

 Q: How can you work A.A.’s 12-step program without prayer and without reliance on a God of your own understanding?

 A: There are an infinite number of ways to do that.
 If you attend any one of the growing number of secular A.A. meetings around the world, we will show you.
 A.A.
 General Service Conference-approved literature recognizes that some A.A. members think of an “unsuspected inner resource,” or their A.A. group, or the A.A. fellowship, as their “higher power.”
 Although Alcoholics Anonymous has 12 steps which speak of God, prayer and other religious practices which are suggested as a program of recovery, A.A. is much more than a program.
 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others recover from alcoholism.
 For many of us, our A.A. fellowship – not a 12-step program or faith in a god – provides the power that helps us stay sober.